-For New Relic organizations on the New Relic One pricing model, several factors impact your costs: which edition you're on (Standard, Pro, or Enterprise), how many billable users you have, and how much data you ingest.
-This resource will help you estimate your New Relic data ingest costs.
+For New Relic organizations on our usage-based pricing model, several factors can impact your costs.
+This doc will help you estimate your New Relic data ingest costs.

 Before getting started, note that you can sign up and use New Relic for free, without ever putting in a credit card.
 We give you full visibility on your data ingest, so it's easy for you to figure out where data is coming from and adjust your data ingest as you go.

-Data ingest rates can vary from one New Relic organization to the next, based on what kinds of things are monitored, what features are used, the monitored applications' behaviors, and more.
-Given that variability, the best option is to set up a test New Relic account and then extrapolate your usage from that.
-If you can't or don't want to set up a test account, use the cost estimator spreadsheet.
+The amount of ingested data can vary from one New Relic organization to the next, based on what kinds of things are monitored, what features are used, the monitored applications' behaviors, and more.
+It's vital to understand the various factors that affect data ingest to know where in the approximate range ingest will fall.
+For example, our logs-in-context feature will add more data to the logs and the percentage amount will vary based on the size of the log lines (smaller log events = higher % increase).
+Given such variability, the best way to estimate your costs is to set up a test New Relic account and then extrapolate your usage from that.
+Your actual usage is shown in the data management UI.

 Here are some tips for extrapolating usage from a New Relic account: